openslice/io.openslice.main/doc/index.md

 Openslice is a prototype open source, operations support system.
 It supports VNF/NSD onboarding to OpenSourceMANO (OSM) and NSD deployment management.
 It also supports TMFORUM OpenAPIs regarding Service Catalog Management, Ordering, Resource, etc.

+## Latest news

+* 17/2/2020 Openslice will participate in the next ETSI NFV&MEC Plugtests 2020, at Sophia Antipolis, France  15-19 June 2020 as a supporting open source communities .
+Read more at: <https://www.etsi.org/events/upcoming-events/1683-nfv-mec-plugtests#pane-1/>

 ## Demo

 * Openslice demo: <http://portal.openslice.io/>